 There are some whose attachment to the notion of an island nation state, is such that they will happily sacrifice not only relationships but lives to bring it about.
-I know that no-one here shares that view, but some of you may say in a wistful, and sad way, "What have we done wrong that Northerners do not want to be part of a unitary state."
+Others simply say in a wistful, and sad way, "What have we done wrong that Northerners do not want to be part of a unitary state."

-Perhaps you are asking the wrong question.
-When a young woman asks herself.
-"Why does he not love me?" she will often respond to herself that she is not pretty enough, not clever enough, not wealthy enough, or perhaps not of the same social class, or religion.
+Perhaps they are asking the wrong question.
+When a young man asks himself, "Why does she not love me?" he will often tell himself that he is not handsome enough, not clever enough, not wealthy enough, or perhaps not of the same social class, or religion.
 In general these are not the issues.
-He does not love her, because he does not love her.
+She does not love him, because she does not love him.
 It is not something rational.
 It is a matter of the heart.
-The real question for the young woman is "Why are you so besotted with him, that despite the fact that he has eyes only for another, you make a nuisance of yourself about him?"
+The real question for the young man is "Why are you so besotted with her, that despite the fact that she has eyes only for another, you make a nuisance of yourself about her?"
 (In these days of equal opportunity I must take care to point out that the gender identifications I have used are by way of example only.)
 But the question is important.
-You must ask yourselves why it is that you are so determined to take to yourselves people, who whilst quite happy to live beside you, and indeed be friends, do not want to sign a marriage contract.
-Indeed the more you press your attentions, the more your suit is likely to cause offence, and there is no more clear aspect of this than the threatened shot-gun marriage pre-figured in Articles 2 & 3 of the Irish Constitution.
-What is this desire that it cannot be satisfied with "the hand of friendship,.....and no strings attached?" if I may quote again from President Robinson.
+Southern nationalists should ask themselves why it is that they are so determined to take to themselves people, who whilst happy to live beside them, and indeed be friends, do not want to sign a marriage contract.
+Indeed the more they press their attentions, the more their suit is likely to cause offence, and there is no more clear aspect of this than the threatened shot-gun marriage pre-figured in Articles 2 & 3 of the Irish Constitution..
+What is this desire that it cannot be satisfied with "the hand of friendship,.... and no strings attached?" if I may quote again from former President Mary Robinson.

 It is hard for us to accept the realities of life, especially in matters of the heart, but it is now a fact of history that this is the position.
-The majority of the people of the North-East of the island do have a desire for good neighbourly relations, but if you see these talks, or if you see the evolution of European integration, as some kind of back door to a United Ireland, you are dreaming dreams which can make a real relationship difficult if not impossible.
+The majority of the people of the North-East of the island do have a desire for good neighbourly relations, but if these talks, or the evolution of European integration, is seen as some kind of back door to a United Ireland, then dreams are being dreamt which can make a real relationship more difficult.